Arthur Chu: After Jeopardy!

 After his appearance on Jeopardy!, Chu contacted publicists and PR firms to ask for suggestions on how to monetize the recognition from his Jeopardy! run.
 However, he found the proposals unappealing and did not follow suggestions that he use the "successful game theorist" image.
 Instead, Chu began writing a column for The Daily Beast and later for Salon.
 He has written on various aspects of nerd culture and on being Asian American.
 Chu is a vocal critic of racism and online bullying, and is known for his opposition to the Gamergate movement.

 A documentary feature film about Chu's life, titled Who Is Arthur Chu?, premiered at the 2017 Slamdance Film Festival.
 It is directed by Scott Drucker and Yu Gu.

 Personal life

 Chu resides in Broadview Heights, Ohio.
 He has worked as a voice actor, for example, on the webcomic Erfworld, and as an insurance compliance analyst.

-Chu married science fiction writer Eliza Blair in 2012; the couple met during their time at Swarthmore College.
-They later divorced.
+Chu married science fiction writer Eliza Blair in 2012; they met during their time at Swarthmore College.
+They got divorced in 2016.